enjeck/mastra-ai-agent/blog.md

       When adding a user to a group, first find the user by email, then find the group by name, then add them.
       When resetting MFA, first find the user by email, then reset their factors.

-      Be cautious with sensitive operations like account locking and MFA resets - confirm the user's identity when possible.
+      Be cautious with sensitive operations like account locking and MFA resets and confirm the user's identity when possible.
   `,
   model: openai("gpt-4o-mini"),
   tools: { findUserByEmail, resetPassword, getUserGroups },